 My fees are negotiated and set in collaboration with each new and existing client.
 There are a limited number of spaces set aside at a reduced rate.
 I value open, honest conversations about peoples’ financial needs as situations may change while you are engaged in therapy.

 I accept referrals from employee assistance providers, health benefit providers, Medavie Blue Cross and the Criminal Injuries Compensation Board.
-If you are part of an employee assistance program, your coverage may reimburse for my services as a Registered Psychotherapist.
+If you are part of an employee assistance program, your coverage may reimburse you for my services as a Registered Psychotherapist.
 I can also provide psychological services under the supervision of a Registered Psychologist, which alternatively may be covered by insurance plans.
 Please feel free to contact me to discuss this in more detail.

-Payment is due at each session and can be made by cash, cheque or e-transfer on the day of the session.
-I regularly provide receipts for each payment.
+Payment is due at each session and can be made by e-transfer on the day of the session.
+I provide receipts for each payment.
 In order to offer your appointment time to another client I do require at least 48 hours notice for cancellation or appointment change.
 If less than 48 hours is provided I will do my best to fill the appointment time with another client, but if this is not possible the full fee will be charged.

 how do I start?

 To begin, you can contact me, and we can schedule an initial free telephone consultation.
 This is a chance for us to get a sense of one another, and an opportunity for you to ask questions and talk about what is bringing you to therapy.
 We will also ensure that my skills meet your needs and look at availability and fees.
 From there we may schedule a first appointment where we can meet and begin.
-The first few sessions I’ll invite you to tell me about yourself, your history and your story.
+Throughout the first few sessions I’ll invite you to tell me about yourself, your history and your story.
 This is the beginning of therapy where you tell your story in whatever way feels right to you.
 This telling, retelling, editing, reflecting and exploring is the heart of therapy and begins the process of change.